 Palliative Care is not just a palliative.
+It’s not synonymous of terminal care.

 It’s a global approach to illness that addresses physical, emotional, spiritual, and social concerns that arise with advanced illness.
 It aims to control symptoms and relieve pain, providing a better quality of life, attention and care, through specific age appropriate assistance.